Best Inline Skates In 2022

 Q: What Kind Of Socks Should I Wear With The Inline Skates?

 A: You may think thicker socks are better to wear with inline skates, but the opposite is true.
 Thick socks can bunch causing friction inside the boot which can lead to painful blisters.
-There are specially designed skate socks which fit snugly over the foot, but they are surprisingly thin and comfortable.
+There are specially designed skate socks that fit snugly over the foot, but they are surprisingly thin and comfortable.

 Q: How To Maintain Inline Skates?